antistatique/drupal-loco-translate/README.md

 ## Versions

-This module works on Drupal 8, Drupal 9 & Drupal 10 !
+This module works on Drupal 8, Drupal 9, Drupal 10 & Drupal 11 (dev) !

-The latest version should work with all Drupal 9/10 releases using Drush 10+, and it is always recommended keeping Drupal core installations up to date.
+The latest version should work with all Drupal 9/10/11 releases using Drush 10+, and it is always recommended keeping Drupal core installations up to date.

 ## Which version should I use?